Uyuni for Retail uses a layered architecture:

 The final layer contains any number of deployed point-of-service terminals.

 Branch servers should be physically located close to point-of-service terminals, such as in an individual store or branch office.
 We recommend you have a fast network connection between the branch server and its terminals.
 Branch servers provide services for PXE boot, and act as an image cache, Salt broker, and proxy for software components (RPM packages).
-The branch server can also manage local networking, and provide DHCP and DNS services.
+The branch servers can also manage local networking, and provide DHCP and DNS services.

 The branch server can operate in several different network configurations.
 The two most common configurations are a dedicated network, or a shared network.